Supported platforms: CODESYS 3.5, CODESYS 3.5 SAFETY

 Currently, the S Series and E Series control unit's code template S_Outputs / Outputs programs provide interface for all output related variables defined in Epec MultiTool Creator.
 All output related function blocks are implemented by the application.

-External voltage detection in output pins is provided by safety control unit's switch startup test.
+External voltage detection in output pins is provided by safety control unit's safety switch startup test.
 The startup test execution depends on used product:

 Application level detection is required if external voltage needs to be monitored while operational (application functionality specific).
 External voltage can be monitored using DOS status of the output when PWM control is not active.